apache/mesos/docs/linux_capabilities.md

 ## Task setup

-In order for a Mesos task to acquire effective capabilities it should declare the required capabilities in the `LinuxInfo` element of its `ContainerInfo`.
+In order for a Mesos task to acquire specific effective capabilities or limit its bounding capabilities it should declare the required capabilities in the `LinuxInfo` element of its `ContainerInfo`.

 A Mesos task can only request capabilities which are allowed according to the `--bounding_capabilities` flag of the agent; a task requesting other capabilities will be rejected.
-When the `--bounding_capabilities` flag is not present, all capability request will be granted.
+When the `--bounding_capabilities` flag is not present, all capability requests will be granted.

-If the optional `capability_info` field is not set, the value of the `--effective_capabilities` flag will be used to populate the task capabilities.
-If an empty list of capabilities is given, the Mesos task will drop all capabilities.
-Note that the task will be unable to acquire capabilities not specified in the final `capability_info` even if the `--bounding_capabilities` flag would otherwise allow them.
+If the optional `effective_capabilities` field is not set, the value of the `--effective_capabilities` flag will be used to populate the task capabilities.
+If the optional `bounding_capabilities` field is not set, the value of the `--bounding_capabilities` flag will be used to populate the task capabilities.
+In both case, if an empty list of capabilities is given, the Mesos task will drop all capabilities in the corresponding set.